pputz/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for Data Science class on Coursera, April 2014.
+Repo for Data Science class by Jeff Leek on Coursera, April 2014.